Russell-Mstowski/league_app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+This is an application for the game League of Legends

+So far you can only search your summoner name and see all you info and stats

+#specs

-* Database creation
+* Rails 5.0.2

-* Database initialization
+* Ruby 2.3.1

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+#setup

+* clone and cd into app

-* Deployment instructions
+* bundle install
+  - bundle

-* ...
+* start server
+  - rails s

+* go to localhost:3000 and search your summoner name